openhealthcare/openhealthcare.org.uk/source/_posts/2017-03-15-prototyping-a-dental-referral-system.md

 We still need to conduct some more research, test and iterate our prototypes further with more users before we look to build a working service that can be used to replace the faxes and paper forms, but we’re excited to do that work and move to a world where patients aren’t left in the dark about their care, and NHS staff don’t waste their time plugging gaps in broken processes instead of caring for patients.

-If you would be interested in working with us on a better dental referral system, or finding out more about the prototyping work we do at Open Health Care, do
+If you would be interested in working with us or [Open Odonto](http://openodonto.org/) on a better dental referral system, or finding out more about the prototyping work we do at Open Health Care, do
 [get in touch](mailto:hello@openhealthcare.org.uk).